taystantim/taylaportfolio/README.md

 After taking the first difference we plot the time series, ACF and PACF.
 The ACF does not decay to zero very quickly as h increases see figure 2.
 A slow decay in the ACF to zero indicates that differencing is required.
-Hence, we take the seocond difference to try to make the data stationary.
-Figure 3 shows the second difference of the time series, and its ACF and PACF.
+Hence, we take the second difference to try to make the data stationary.
 After taking the second difference the mean is around zero and is constant.
 Also, the variance is not drifting as much.
 As h increases the ACF decays to zero very quickly.
 Thus, the second difference has made the gas prices data stationary.

 The ARIMA model is a broader form of an ARMA model to include differencing.
 The data was differenced twice We know that d = 2 for the ARIMA(p,d,q).
 To choose values for p and q we inspect the ACF and the PACF of the doubly diffenced data.
-The ACF seems to cut off at lag 1 and the PACF seems to tail off which suggests an ARIMA(0, 2, 1) process see figure 3.
+The ACF seems to cut off at lag 1 and the PACF seems to tail off which suggests an ARIMA(0, 2, 1) process see figure 2.
 Also, upon inspecting the PACF we might think that it cuts off at lag 5 and the ACF tails off which would suggest an ARIMA(5, 2, 0)process.